 We thank you in advance for your patience and understanding.

-Determining Due Date
+Determining Due Dates

-Pregnancy is timed from the FIRST DAY of your last period + 280 days.
-Your pregnancy is represented by weeks from that point in time.
+Pregnancy due dates are calculated from the FIRST DAY of your last period + 280 days.
+Pregnancies are then represented by weeks from that point in time.

 Pregnancy is broken down into trimesters: Trimester-By-Trimester